Jakarta Marathon

-The Jakarta Marathon is aimed to project Jakarta as a "world class" tourist destination, especially in sport tourism, and is regarded as the "biggest running event of Indonesia".
+The Jakarta Marathon aims to project Jakarta as a "world class" tourist destination, especially in sport tourism, and is regarded as the "biggest running event of Indonesia".

 History

 The marathon was first held in 2013.

 The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all entries automatically transferred to 2021.

-After two years of absence due to the pandemic, the Jakarta Marathon 2022 was officially held again.
+After two years of absence due to the pandemic, the marathon was officially held again in 2022.
 About 14,300 runners participated in the event.

 Course

 The IAAF recognised the route of Jakarta Marathon as "Grade A".
 The Full and Half Marathon route passes through various popular landmarks of the city, including National Monument or Monas, the Istiqlal Mosque and the Cathedral across, the Old Batavia and the Fatahillah Square.

 The 2015 edition had alternative routes from the earlier two versions because of various construction work.
 The route of the 2015 version passed through National Monument (Monas), Jalan Imam Bonjol, HR Rasuna Said Street, then turned at Gerbang Pemuda to MH Thamrin Avenue, Jalan Abdul Muis, Jalan Hayam Wuruk, Chinatown, Bank Mandiri Museum, Jalan Gadjah Mada, the Catholic Cathedral, and finished back at the National Monument (Monas).